PostHog/posthog-flutter/example/README.md

-# flutter_posthog_example
+# posthog_flutter_example

-Demonstrates how to use the flutter_posthog plugin.
+Demonstrates how to use the posthog_flutter plugin.

 ## Getting Started